Polydile/dile-components/packages/dile-select/README.md

 - **name**: the name of the element.
 - **value**: the value of the option selected
 - **message**: Place a message under the select element
+- **hideErrorOnInput**: Hide the error message when the user changes the value of the select element

 ## Events